Toxicon (band)

 Toxicon is an Australian heavy metal band from Geelong, Victoria, formed in 2012.
 The band consists of vocalist Wayne Clarris, guitarist Adam Esposti, bassist Jacob Maloney, and drummer Thomas Nunan.
-The band has a debut album "Purge" and a standalone single "Circling", both released to positive review and a second album to be released.
-The band has its own distinctive style of heavy metal, which they call "Hybrid Metal".
+The band has a debut album "Purge" and a standalone single "Circling", both released to positive review and a second album, "Be The Fire & Wish For The Wind", released in 2022.
+The band has its own distinctive style of metal that comprises multiple subgenres, which they call "Hybrid Metal".

 History

 Formation (2012–2015)

 Toxicon was first founded by Paul Jones and Adam Esposti, who met in high school through mutual love of Black Label Society.
 The first get together's at Adam's house yielded riffs for what would eventually become "Nowhere To Go" and "Deadly Sin".
 Jacob Maloney was brought in to play bass by Adam after his old band "The Warning" broke up and Thomas Nunan, long time friend of Paul's, was contacted to play drums.
 Thomas would fill in for the band while they searched for a permanent drummer but after the disbanding of his band "Mistaking Solitude", he focused his efforts on Toxicon claims he is still "Just filling in".

 In their search for a singer the band turned to popular musicians website Melband, with singer Wayne Clarris joining the group after a positive interview.
 The group began practising in a paint shop in the centre of Geelong owned by Paul's parents, often dealing with customers walking in on jam session looking for paint.
 The band quickly wrote a group of six songs all in the thrashier style.
 Early influences included Metallica, Megadeth, Black Label Society, Pantera, Lamb of God, Mastodon and Trivium.
 The band started playing shows in February 2014 starting with 2 shows on their first weekend and regular shows for the first 2 years.